New Leaks Reveal 2019 iPhone’s Possible Camera Setup And New Features

 Apple’s 2019 iPhones likely won’t be announced for another eight months, but a few new leaks have given consumers an idea of what they could possibly expect — a square unit on the upper left corner of the back of the phone that houses its triple camera system.

-Citing a tweet from mobile leaker Steve Hemmerstoffer, aka “onleaks” on Twitter, Forbes reported on Sunday that Apple’s biggest change on its 2019 iPhone appears to be the triple rear camera setup teased on the leaked photo.
+Citing a tweet from mobile leaker Steve Hemmerstoffer, aka “onleaks” on Twitter, Forbes reported on Sunday that Apple’s biggest change on its 2019 iPhone appears to be the triple rear camera setup teased in the leaked photo.
 As the device informally known at the present as the “iPhone XI” is still in the engineering validation test (EVT) stage, there’s still a possibility Apple’s design will change in the coming months.
-However, the leak was soon backed up by another industry insider, Twitter‘s Ice Universe, who noted that the device’s rendering seems to be accurate.
+However, the leak was soon backed up by another industry insider, Twitter’s Ice Universe, who noted that the device’s rendering seems to be accurate.

 A report from Hemmerstoffer’s partner publication, Digit India, took a deeper dive into the leaked render, breaking down how each of the three cameras are arranged.
 Much like Apple’s present-generation iPhone XS, two of the cameras are lined up vertically, while the third one is situated on the right side between the two.
 The square unit also includes an LED flash and microphone, respectively located on the top and on the bottom of the third camera.